josephmaklc/graphqlsample/README.md

 ```

-The H2 console is enabled, look in the log for the jdbc string to look at the table.
+The H2 console is enabled, see [http://localhost:8080/h2-console](http://localhost:8080/h2-console).
+Look in the console log for the jdbc string to look inside the table.